adamyanova/java_s3tests/README.md

 The tests connect to the Ceph RGW, therefore one shoud start RGW beforehand and use the provided credentials.
 Details on building Ceph and starting RGW can be found in the [ceph repository](https://github.com/ceph/ceph).

-The s3tests.teuth.config.yaml files is required for the Ceph test framework Teuthology.
+The **s3tests.teuth.config.yaml** files is required for the Ceph test framework Teuthology.
 It is irrelevant for standalone testing.

 ### Install prerequisits
-The boostrap.sh script will install openjdk-8-jdk/java-1.8.0-openjdk, wget, unzip and gradle-4.7.
+The **boostrap.sh** script will install **openjdk-8-jdk/java-1.8.0-openjdk, wget, unzip and gradle-4.7**.
-The default gradle intsall path is /opt/gradle.
+The default gradle intsall path is **/opt/gradle**.
 One can specify a custom location by passing it as an argument to the bootstrap.sh script

 	./bootstrap.sh --path=/path/to/install/gradle